The CLI requires Node.js 20.19.0 or higher.

 .gitignore

-Create a frontend application using your preferred framework.
+Create a frontend app using your preferred framework.
 Install the Base44 JavaScript SDK:base44/.app.jsonc) and use it to interact with your entities:

 Local development

 Most frontend frameworks support local development servers with hot reloading.
 Through the SDK, your local frontend will connect to Base44’s hosted backend.
-Entity and function changes must be deployed to Base44 usingdeploy before they appear in your local application.
+You can also runbase44 dev to start a local development server that handles backend functions, entities, and media uploads on your machine.
+This lets you test changes without deploying.
+See Local development for details.

 If you want to deploy your frontend to Base44’s hosting platform, configure theoutputDirectory in your base44/config.jsonc: